(as funds become available)

 The City’s facility needs exceed the ability to fund these projects on a “pay as you go” basis.
 Bonds allow the City to pay for projects over a longer period of time.

-What is the total amount of the proposed 2013 Bond Program?
+What is the total amount of the 2013 Bond Program?

-The total amount of the fourteen proposed projects is $86 million.
+The total amount of the fourteen projects is $86 million.

-What are the project categories and how would the funds be spent?
+What are the project categories and how will the funds be spent?

 Drainage & Flood Control Improvements:

 Parks, Recreation & Open Space Improvements:

 How were these projects selected?

 City Council appointed a 24 member citizens’ Bond Advisory Committee to recommend projects and they considered over $500 million in identified Capital Improvement Plan projects.
 Five public meetings were held during the process, along with two additional public input meetings.
 The committee’s recommendations were presented to City Council, who selected the final slate of projects that were submitted to the voters.

 What is the estimated property tax impact of the bond program?